URS Corporation: I-35W bridge

+Martin Olav Sabo Bridge

 The Martin Olav Sabo Bridge over Hiawatha Avenue in Minneapolis experienced failure of two of its longest support cables on February 20, 2012.
 URS Corporation was the design consultant for the bridge that was completed in 2007.
 These failures resulted in closures of Hiawatha Avenue and the adjacent light rail between Mall of America and downtown Minneapolis for safety precautions while support structures were put in place.
 Rail service was restored after four days while Hiawatha Avenue road traffic remained closed for staging of construction equipment.
-This failure occurred less than 18 months after URS Corporation settled out of court the lawsuits surrounding the Minneapolis I-35W bridge collapse.
+This failure occurred less than 18 months after URS Corporation settled out of court the lawsuits surrounding the I-35W bridge collapse.

-URS was also one of the contractors responsible for operating nuclear facilities at Los Alamos, when in 2011, was involved in a criticality accident that nearly caused an uncontrollable nuclear reaction after mishandling plutonium.
-This occurred during lax safety protocols and after they replaced all of the members of criticality safety team with URS employees.
+URS was one of the contractors responsible for operating nuclear facilities at Los Alamos.
+In 2011, URS was involved in an incident that nearly caused an uncontrolled nuclear reaction when plutonium was mishandled.
+This occurred during lax safety protocols and after URS replaced all members of the criticality safety team with URS employees.